• Home»

 Yes, most states make these documents available to the public.

-No, but you must file annual or biennial reports to maintain the good standing of your LLC.
+No, you don’t need to file a new Certificate of Organization to renew your LLC.
+However, you must file annual or biennial reports to maintain the good standing of your LLC.

 Expert Tips From NCH